Wondering how to promote on Instagram?

 3. Don’t Overuse Hashtags

-You may be tempted to go overboard with hashtags, but doing so can be detrimental to your hashtag campaign strategy.
+So don’t go overboard.
+Doing so can be detrimental to your hashtag strategy.

-Reports indicate that hashtags should ideally be limited to 11 hashtags per post.
-Using excessive hashtags will backfire and lead to dissimilarities in audience engagement.
+Reports show you should limit hashtags to 11 per post.
+Using excessive hashtags will backfire and lead to varying degrees in audience engagement.

 With Instagram becoming an increasingly crowded social media platform, keep in mind that one of the best ways to cut through the noise is by artfully curating and creating branded hashtags to increase your reach.